animatedmax/spring-data-geode/src/main/markdown/index.md

   annotations to perform distributed computations where the data lives.

-- [Continuous Query (CQ)](#apis:continuous-query) describes how to use Apache Geode’s Continuous Query (CQ) functionality to process a stream of events based on interest that is defined and registered with Apache Geode’s OQL (Object Query Language).
+- [Continuous Query (CQ)](#apis:continuous-query) describes how to use Apache Geode's Continuous Query (CQ) functionality to process a stream of events based on interest that is defined and registered with Apache Geode's OQL (Object Query Language).

 - [Bootstrapping a Spring ApplicationContext in Apache Geode](#gemfire-bootstrap) describes how to configure and bootstrap a